 The cab of a pre-1970 bus is spartan but functional.
 While there is usually height and fore/aft adjustment in the seat, comfort for the driver is virtually non-existent.
 In winter, freezing draughts will blast up through gaps around the pedals and straight up your trouser legs.
 In summer, even with the sliding window open, it can get boiling hot in the cab.
 You feel like you’re sitting in a glasshouse next to a heater.
-Buses fitted with Gardner or Bristol engines (maybe others too) have the exhaust manifold on the right of the engine block, i.e. right next to the driver.
+Buses fitted with Gardner engines (maybe others too) have the exhaust manifold on the right of the engine block, i.e. right next to the driver.
 If you are climbing a long hill at full revs the metal cab side next to the driver’s left leg gets red hot!

 Some later models of Bristol Lodekka were fitted with Cave-Brown-Cave cooling/heating systems and the plumbing for this is routed through the cab, adding to the radiated heat on a hot day.